svg

 The viewBox defines the raster on which the elements of the SVG will be placed.

-The four numbers represent the origin coordinate's X and Y values (often 0 0), the width, and the height of the viewBox.
+The four numbers represent the origin coordinate's X and Y values (often 0 0) and the width and height of the raster.

 A viewBox of 0 0 10 10 will generate a raster with origin coordinates (0, 0), 10 columns (width) and 10 rows (height).